gavenelu/Yelp-Campground-repo/README.md

 ## Welcome to my Yelp Campground website

-Thisis a campground review website that I learn from Udemy Front-End Development Course
+This is a campground review website that I learn from Udemy Front-End Development Course

+Click here to demo : https://sheltered-inlet-52017.herokuapp.com

 ## The function